FYSETC/FYSETC-CTP40/README.md

 There are three folder name `Pi3` and `Pi4` and `Pi4-64-beta`, If you are using  Raspberry Pi3 and older device, please follow the README file in `Pi3` folder.
 And if you are using Raspberry Pi4 32bit OS, then follow the README file in `Pi4` folder.
 And if you are using Raspberry Pi4 64bit OS, then follow the README file in `Pi4-64-beta` folder.

-if you run bullseye system and you get blank screen, better to comment out as below.
+if you run bullseye system and you get blank screen, better to comment out below in `/boot/config.txt` file.
 Don't have a better solution now, i will keep looking into it.

 ```
 #dtoverlay=vc4-kms-v3d